pagliares/jdbc-hands-on/README.md

 # JDBC hands-on

-Repository with source code of examples used in the JDBC course taught by Rodrigo Martins Pagliares at UNIFAL-MG.
+Repository with source code of examples used in the JDBC hands-on course taught by Rodrigo Martins Pagliares at UNIFAL-MG.

 ## MySQL